 prepaid subscription starting from $29/mo for 10 images to $199 for 750 images (even if a buyer downloaded less),

 on demand downloads costing from $49 for 5 photos to $179 for 25 images,

 plans for teams and enterprises with special offers.

-At the same time, for each downloaded image, a contributor is paid $0.25 to $2.85.
+At the same time, for each downloaded image, a contributor is paid a minimum of $0.25.
 It’s not difficult to calculate the difference between what a buyer pays and what a contributor actually receives.

 Besides the main website, in 2013, Shutterstock created a separate platform – Offset.com – for premium quality content.

 The reason is that nowadays society has a strong interest in using real, authentic images of ordinary people and their lifestyle as it is, without posing, gloss, and artificial smiles.
 Now people want real emotions, real faces (with wrinkles, no makeup, and drawbacks) and true stories.

 People got sick and tired of all the artificial glamour of model posing on photos persuading us to buy things that we do not need to become happy.

 This content should attract marketers who are searching for genuine, premium, high-quality shots for their campaigns.
 So the price is corresponding.
 But if you pay 2.000 – 4.000 euro per 5-10 images, at least you may feel safe from seeing them on each and every article and advertisement.